abhisheksonias/snake-game/README.md

 #snake Game
-this is an snake game written in python ussing pygamee liberary
+this is an snake game written in python using pygame liberary

 # installation
-downlode python latest version and install it
+*downlode python latest version and install it

-run the foollowing command and install the library pip3 install pygame
+*run the foollowing command and install the library pip3 install pygame

 #running game